orbs-network/gamma-cli/marketplace/gamma-devkit-google-deployment-guide.md

 ![](./images/step17.png)

 As you can see, the response seems to be successful!
 We've got again an `ExecutionResult` of `SUCCESS` which is great and means our transaction went through and was also `COMMITTED` into a block which is accepted by the network there being commited to the ledger.
 So all in all great news!
-We've actually modified the state of our contract now and updated the counter variable in it's state to represent a differnt value (25)
+We've actually modified the state of our contract now and updated the counter variable in it's state to represent a different value (25)

-Let's verify this is truly the reality by issuing another `get()` call and assert that we actually got 25 and not 0 as before.
+Let's verify this is truly the reality by issuing another `get()` call and assert that we actually get 25 and not 0 as before.

 ![](./images/step18.png)